 What Steps has Redland Park Church taken to reduce our Carbon Footprint?

 A few years ago we changed the Church garden to support pollinators and increase Biodiversity by planting lots of wildflowers and growing a hedge of native shrubs.
-The garden, being just off the busy Whiteladies Road, is also well used by the local community for a time of rest and recuperation.
+The garden and benches, being just off the busy Whiteladies Road, are also well used by the local community for a time of rest and recuperation.

 These have been amongst other actions we have taken which have led to us gaining the Bronze Eco Church award from Arocha*.
-Now we are looking to what else we can do to try and gain the Silver award but more importantly to reduce our carbon footprint even more.
+Now we are looking to what else we can do to try and gain the Silver award, but more importantly to reduce our carbon footprint even more.
+With this in mind the church has declared a climate emergency:

 *Arocha is a Christian charity committed to working to equip Christians and Churches in the UK to protect the environment.
 They run an Eco Church programme through which a church can show how they are caring for God’s earth in different areas of their life and worship.